Browse by Medical Category

 Newly updated, next-generation voice recognition software allows residents to efficiently dictate, edit, and sign off on each report instantly, making the reports instantly available and relieving the resident of the requirement to edit transcribed reports many hours or days later.

 Importantly, our residents enjoy socializing outside of the hospital.
 Residents frequently meet after work for drinks at The Hill or Harvard Gardens, across the street from the hospital on Cambridge Street, or at one of the bars at the unique new Liberty Hotel in the renovated Suffolk County jail next-door to Mass General.
 Wine and Cheese parties, pot luck dinners, and poker nights have become frequent events.
-Several residents have taken sailing lessons at the public Charles River Boathouse, located right across the street from the hospital.
+Several residents have taken sailing lessons at the public Community Boating, located right across the street from the hospital.
 This congenial atmosphere pervades the residency as well, creating a fun and comfortable place to work.